 Planning where to promote your holiday accommodation is an exciting part of managing holiday homes.

-Always keep in mind the cost of your time.
 What may look free at the outset, can eat up so much of your time that it becomes an unreasonable way to attract bookings.

 Graphic of attracting bookings with Bookster on a smart phone